P3-C1 · Real Hedge Fund AI Analysis Process¶

 3.1 Step 1 — Universe Screening¶

-Coatue mentioned in their Goldman 2024 presentation that they maintain a ~300 company watchlist.
+Coatue mentioned at Bloomberg Invest 2024 / EMW 2024 that they maintain a ~300 company watchlist.
 Out of 8000+ public US stocks, they only focus on:

 - Market cap > $5B (liquidity + institutional investability)